 Additionally, you may be entitled to an award for a permanent partial disability rating to your injured body part or parts.
 This is typically determined by your doctor.
 The calculation associated with this potential award is set by statute in North Carolina.

 James Scott Farrin workers’ comp attorneys are trained to help you weigh the pros and cons of settling your case.
 If you decide to move forward with settlement, your attorney can then help you negotiate with the insurance company in order to try to maximize the amount you could potentially receive.
 Regardless of whether or not you decide to retain an attorney, when it comes to workers’ compensation claim settlements, proceed with caution.

 North Carolina Workers’ Comp Lawyers Offer FREE Case Evaluation

 Workers’ comp is complicated to navigate.
 We urge you to consult with us if you have any questions whatsoever.

 If you think you can’t afford a workers’ comp lawyer, you may be surprised.
-Our attorneys work on a contingency fee basis to try to help our clients navigate the best course of action for their unique situation.2
+Our attorneys work on a contingency fee basis, which means we’re no win no attorney’s fee workers’ compensation lawyers.
+This allows us to try to help our clients navigate the best course of action for their unique situation.2